Mouse-GYM/auto-trainer/README.md

 * head_fix_console
   * A command line interface to the head fix unit.
 Will log data stream to a csv file.
 Supports subset of device commands.
 * list_cameras
   * List all cameras available in the system.
-Currently only supports Spinnaker cameras
 * load_network
   * Validates loading of a DLC model with the network module
 * pellet_delivery_console